Plant DetailShow Menu

 Plant in full sun or partial shade in loamy, well-draining soil that is high in organic matter.
 It can grow 3 to 5 feet in width and 12 inches in height.
 If grown as a vine, it needs training, but when grown as a ground cover, it spreads quickly by runners.
 Propagation is through root cutting.
 It is susceptible to frost so it is considered an annual, but it can be propagated from tuber cuttings planted after the last frost.
 It is resistant to drought and dry soil but is frequently damaged by deer.

-The edible tuberous roots generally have a burgundy skin and orange flesh though they are found in a wide variety of colors.
+The edible tuberous roots generally have a burgundy skin and orange flesh, though they are found in a wide variety of colors.
 They are edible raw or cooked.

 Ornamental cultivars of sweetpotato vine are frequently used in mixed containers for their vibrant colors.
 Also consider planting in an edible, pollinator, water, or rock garden.
 It is an attractant for bees and pollinators.

-No serious problems though fungus can become an issue.
+Insects, Diseases, and Other Plant Problems: No serious problems, though fungus can become an issue.
 Some cultivars have shown excellent resistance to phytophthora fungus.
 See Phytophthora Root and Crown Rot in the Landscape.
-Be sure to rotate crops if you are planting in the same area each year as flea beetle and thrips populations can build up.
-For more information see Ornamental Sweetpotatoes for the Home Landscape
+Be sure to rotate crops if you are planting in the same area each year, as flea beetle and thrips populations can build up.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common sweet potato insect pests.

-VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.
+VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers," a plant identification course developed in partnership with Longwood Gardens.

 More information on Ipomoea.